devspace-sh/devspace/docs/pages/configuration/reference.md

 Notice:
 - You **cannot** use `clientCert` and `clientKey` in combination with `token`.

-> If you want to work with self-managed Kubernetes clusters, it is highly recommended to [connect an external cluster to DevSpace.cloud or run your own instance of DevSpace.cloud](../advanced/external-clusters) instead of using the following configuration options.
+> If you want to work with self-managed Kubernetes clusters, it is highly recommended to [connect an external cluster to DevSpace Cloud or run your own instance of DevSpace Cloud](../advanced/external-clusters) instead of using the following configuration options.